New year, new laws: The changes you can expect in 2023

 WASHINGTON, D.C.
-(NewsNation) — As the new year looms, so does a slew of new laws and regulations in across the U.S. While they’re mostly on the state level, much of this legislation will have major impacts across country.
+(NewsNation) — As the new year looms, so does a slew of new laws and regulations across the U.S. While they’re mostly on the state level, much of this legislation will have significant impacts across the country.

 MINIMUM WAGE